Jesus-fran/Jesus-fran/README.md

-  👋 Hi, I’m @Jesus-fran
+  <h4 align="center"> 👋 Hi, I’m Jesus-fran </h4>

 - ⚡ Quick bio: Software developer and a student at Universidad Tecnológica de la Selva.
-- 👀 I’m interested in: The software development, mainly the development of web applications.
+- 👀 I’m interested in: Software development, mainly the development of mobile and web applications.
-- 🌱 I’m currently learning: web development frameworks like laravel and NodeJS.
+- 🌱 I’m currently learning: web and mobile development frameworks like Flutter, Laravel and NodeJs
-- 💞️ I’m looking to collaborate on:  any web development project
+- 💞️ I’m looking to collaborate on: any software development project.
-- 📫 How to reach me: my email
+- 📫 How to reach me: my email.

 <!---